TheDonDev/Librico/README.md

 ## License

-This project is licensed under the ISC License.
-See the `LICENSE` file for details.
+The source code for this project is licensed under the ISC License, which you can find in the `LICENSE` file.

+Please note that while the code is open-source, a commercial license is required for institutional or business use.
+For details on commercial licensing, support plans, and custom feature development, please contact us.

 ---

 > GitHub @TheDonDev &nbsp;&middot;&nbsp;
 > Email donaldmwanga33@gmail.com